RAISA2005/Churn_prediction/README.md

 # Churn_prediction
 PROJECT TITLE
 -------------
-Customer Churn Prediction using Recurrent Neural Network (RNN)
+Customer Churn Prediction using Artificial Neural Network (ANN)

 PROJECT DESCRIPTION
 -------------------
-This project aims to predict whether a customer will stay with or leave a company using a Recurrent Neural Network (RNN).
+This project aims to predict whether a customer will stay with or leave a company using a Artificial Neural Network (ANN).
 The model is trained on a customer churn dataset and deployed using Streamlit to provide an interactive web application for real-time predictions.

 RNNs are used to capture sequential patterns and dependencies in the data, helping improve churn prediction accuracy.